xantaren/grab-a-cookie-n-run-back/README.md

 6. The extension should now be installed and visible in your Chrome browser.

 ## FAQ
-Q: I don't see the "Grab a cookie" option in the menu when I right click on the page. <br>
-A: It'll only show when you're on "SystemParking.html".
-I'm sure you wouldn't want to see the option everytime you right-click.
+**Q: I don't see the "Grab a cookie" option in the menu when I right-click on the page. <br>** **A:** It'll only show when you're on "SystemParking.html".
+I'm sure you wouldn't want to see the option every time you right-click.

-Q: Why is the extension disappearing from Chrome?<br>
-A: Don't remove the directory containing the extnesion.
+**Q: Why is the extension disappearing from Chrome?<br>** **A:** Don't remove the directory containing the extension.
 Removing the directory will effectively remove it from Chrome.